-While many parents may not want to “share” the children, they often realize this is in their kid’s best interest, and therefore come up with an arrangement they can live with.
-In families that don’t co-parent, usually one parent has primary custody of the children with the other parent taking the reins on a scheduled basis.
+While many parents may not want to “share” the children, they often realize this is in their child’s best interest.
+So they come up with an arrangement both parents can live with.
+In families that don’t co-parent, usually one parent has primary custody of the children.
+The other parent takes the reins on a scheduled basis.
 This regular visitation may be over weekends, specific days per month, or periodic visits during the year if distance is a factor.

-In some cases, however, one parent may decide not to play a part in the lives of their children following the divorce.
-This, of course, is one of the saddest outcomes of divorce making children the innocent victims of circumstances far beyond their ability to understand.
+In some cases, however, one parent may decide not to parent.
+The don’t want to play a part in the lives of their children after the divorce.
+This, of course, is one of the saddest outcomes of divorce.
+The children become the innocent victims of circumstances far beyond their ability to understand.

-Why would a parent choose to “divorce” from their children?
+Why would a parent choose to “divorce” their own children?
 While this behavior is certainly difficult to comprehend, there are several factors that seem to influence this extreme behavior.

 • feel it’s not in their own best interest for the children to be with them.
 Career, social or medical factors can all lead to a decision in this direction.

 • feel it’s not in the children’s best interest to have contact with them.
-This may be due to drug, alcohol or other addictions, severe medical conditions, depression or other personal issues.
+This may be due to drug or other addictions, severe medical conditions, mental health challenges or other personal issues.

-• believe having a family and all the responsibilities that go with it are keeping them from achieving their personal goals so they take off to follow their dreams — be it regarding career, sports, travel or other lifestyle factors.
+• believe having a family and all the responsibilities that go with it are keeping them from achieving their personal goals.
+Consequently they take off to follow their dreams — be it regarding career, sports, travel or other lifestyle factors.

-• be moving into another scenario, such as marrying a new partner, and chooses not to bring the children into the picture.
+• be moving into another scenario, such as marrying a new partner, and choose not to bring the children into the picture.
 Sometimes other stepchildren or a new lover become a replacement.

 While most often it’s the father who leaves the family dynamic following the divorce, that’s not always the case.
 Some mothers abandon the family — usually using one of the above rationalizations — leaving the children confused and emotionally devastated.

 This, of course, gives the remaining parent an enormous physical and emotional burden to bear.
-They love and care for their children, but they are now single parents with the additional drama and trauma that comes with it.
-They are also left with the difficult challenge of explaining to the kids why their other parent is no longer in their life — and that it is in no way their fault!
+They love and care for their children.
+However, they are now single parents with the additional drama and responsibilities that comes with it.
+They are also left with two extremely difficult challenges.
+First, explaining to the kids why their other parent is no longer in their life.
+Then explaining that this is in no way their fault!

-It’s easy to see how children can blame themselves for the abandonment.
+It’s easy to see how children can blame themselves for being abandoned.
 Often therapy sessions for both the children and parent are helpful.
-Others benefit from working with a good coach who can offer valuable tools and strategies to get kids through these tough circumstances.
-Encouraging your children to talk about their feelings can help them better understand what is happening and open the door to acceptance and adjustment over time.
+Or work with a good coach who can offer valuable strategies for developing a healthier mindset and boost their self-esteem.
+Encouraging your children to talk about their feelings may help them better understand what is happening.
+Compassionate, non-judgmental communication can open the door to acceptance and adjustment over time.

-Sometimes the absent parent may have a change of heart after distancing themselves for months or even years.
-However, it’s best not to fill your children with hope when they may be facing continued disappointment in the years ahead.
+Sometimes the absent parent may have a change of heart after distancing themselves for months or longer.
+However, it’s best not to fill your children with unrealistic hope.
+Sadly, some children may be facing continued disappointment in the years ahead.
 But whenever possible, do keep the door open to communication with your Ex, if you can.

-It’s your responsibility to create a home life that gives your kids the love and support they need, and keep being there for them.
+It’s your responsibility to create a home life that gives your kids the love and support they need.
+And to keep being there for them.
 Single parents can be great parents.
-Never forget: because your children deserve the best, they’ve got you!
+Never forget: your children deserve the best — and happily they’ve got you!